About Fulbright Germany

 Our Vision

-Our goal is to develop new and mutually compatible models of inclusive excellence and sustainable international mobility, working closely with our governing Board and funders, the German and global Fulbright community, and partners who share our goals and values.
+Our goal is to develop new and mutually compatible models of academic excellence and sustainable international mobility, working closely with our governing Board and funders, the German and global Fulbright community, and partners who share our goals and values.

 Our Values